cjbell630/FNaF_Advance/notes-todo/notes.md

 * If the door is closed, he returns to **East Hall**
 * If the door is open, he will enter the office

+> NOTE: unlike Bonnie and Chica, Freddy does not disable the doors and lights when he enters the office.

 ##### Office

 Every 1s/60f Freddy is in the office, if the camera is down, he has a 1 in 5 chance of jumpscaring you.